-In all cases, at the time the red flag is displayed, riders who are not actively competing in the race will not be classified (SEE Art.
+At the time the red flag is displayed, riders who are not actively competing in the race will not be classified (see Art.
 1.35).

 Within 5 minutes after the red flag has been displayed, riders who have not entered the pit lane, crossing the designated pit lane entry timing point, together with their motorcycle, will not be classified.